What is a film festival?

 - Enchanted Rock for hiking and rock climbing

 - Texas Wildflowers

 - Fantastic Bed & Breakfast accommodations

 Can I volunteer?

 Of course!
-Just send us an email to firstname.lastname@example.org.
-We’ll be sure to contact you.
+Please complete our online form and the HCFF volunteer coordinator will reach out.
 Volunteering means that you’re helping the independent film community.
-And you get to screen all the films!
+And you get to check out all the films and fun!